MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-follow-mode.md

 ![Follow mode button.](media/instruction-card-follow-mode.jpg "Follow mode button")

-To move the instruction card where you want it, raise your hand to display the navigation bar, and then move the instruction card wherever you want.
+To move the Step card where you want it, raise your hand to display the navigation bar, and then move the Step card wherever you want.

 ![Navigation bar on instruction card.](media/instruction-card-navigation-bar.jpg "Navigation bar on instruction card")